airladon/FigureOne/examples/Pythagorean Theorem/README.md

 // Set starting positions
 // ////////////////////////////////////////////////////////////////////////

-// Start by hiding the equation and pre text, and setting all triangles
+// Start by hiding the equation and prev text, and setting all triangles
 // to the same initial position eqn.hide() diagram.elements._prev.hide();